VDobryvechir/tvengine/README.md

 Backend service for TV info

 1. Computer and Groups
 Computer are united into groups.
-There is a root group, which includes all groups and computers.
+There is a default group (All pcs), which includes all computers.
-Groups can consist of computers and other groups
+Groups can consist of computers
 Each computer has parameters
-  id key parameter
+  id (key parameter)
-  title *
+  name *
   url *
 Each group has parameters
-  id key parameter
+  id (key parameter)
-  title *
+  name *
-  computers []
-  subgroups []
+  tvpc []
 2. Screens
-Each screen has parameters as follows id key parameter
+Each screen has parameters as follows id key parameter name *
-Title *
 text:
 1 message
   message